Education Accreditation

 Original Case Study

 The case study provides evidence of Standards R4.1, R4.2, and R4.3.
 The case study process began with a long-term plan to collect student data from completers.
 Data were originally obtained from completers in 2018-19, 2019-20, and 2020-21.
-The addendum reviews additional data up to the present and will be available for review once K-12 data is available and data harvest is complete (anticipated upload Summer 2024).
+The addendum reviews additional data up to the present and will be available for review once K-12 data is available and data harvest is complete.
 Specifically, the EPP examined quantitative survey data from these beginning teachers (n = 29) and qualitative data from surveys and interviews.
 The case study revealed that completers felt Bethel University had a clear focus on building strong relationships with candidates.
 In addition, completers felt the process used and modeled at Bethel allowed them to use the tools and knowledge they acquired to build relationships with their P-12 students.
 Participants from the case study further asserted that because of the strong relationships they had developed with their P-12 students, their students had grown academically, socially, physically, and emotionally.

 Addendum